sims1253/scholzmx/DESIGN_ROADMAP.md

 This section captures advanced ideas for later implementation.

 - **Tufte-Style Sidenotes:** Implement a system for Tufte-style sidenotes, allowing for marginal notes that don't interrupt the main flow of the text.
-This would be a significant step towards a more academic and information-rich presentation, especially for research articles and would align the website more with the core ideas of Tufte.
+This would be a significant step towards a more academic and information-rich presentation, especially for research articles.
 - **Evolve into a Digital Garden:** Move beyond a traditional blog structure towards a network of interconnected notes.
 This involves:
   - Creating a dedicated `/garden` section for evergreen notes, ideas, and summaries.
   - Prioritizing bidirectional linking between pages to create a web of knowledge.